Clint Stoerner

-Clinton Jacob Stoerner (born December 29, 1977) is a former American football quarterback, who played in the National Football League for the Dallas Cowboys and the Miami Dolphins.
-He also played in the Arena Football League and NFL Europe.
+Clinton Jacob Stoerner (born December 29, 1977) is an American former professional football quarterback, who played in the National Football League (NFL) for the Dallas Cowboys and Miami Dolphins.
+He also played in the Arena Football League (AFL) and NFL Europe.
 He played college football for the University of Arkansas.

-Early years
+Early life

 Stoerner attended Robert E. Lee High School in Baytown, Texas, where he was an excellent student and a letterman in football, basketball, and baseball.
 In football, as a junior, he started as a wide receiver and as a punter.
 As a wide receiver, he made 50 receptions for 670 yards (13.40 yards per reception avg.) and as a punter, he was named as an All-District selection.
 As a senior, Stoerner started as a quarterback and was an All-District selection and an All-State Honorable Mention selection.
 In baseball, he was an All-District selection.
 Stoerner graduated in 1996.